diogotcorreia/master-thesis/docs/02-individual-plan.typ

 and can result in severe vulnerabilities like Remote Code Execution (RCE)
 @silent-spring and Cross-Site Scripting (XSS) @probetheproto.

-This project aims to uncover how widespread this vulnerability is and if any of the discovered vulnerabilities are exploitable in practice, allowing developers to patch their respective applications.
+This project aims to uncover how widespread Python class pollution is and if any of the discovered vulnerabilities are exploitable in practice, allowing developers to patch their respective applications.
 Additionally, a systematic investigation of the root causes of class pollution